datopian/metastore-lib-js/README.md

 * org: (Required), Name of the organisation you want to save metadata to.
 * defaultAuthor: (Required), object of name, email pair.
 Details of  author making changes/commits
 * defaultCommitMessage: (Optional), short github commit message when saving metadata
+* lfsServerUrl: (Optional), The base URL of the Git-LFS server in use.
+Providing this will make the GitHub backend create Git LFS configuration and pointer files for resources where applicable

 After initialization, the storage object can be used to create, fetch and update repositories as shown following sections: